Together for Learning

 - only about 7 refugee girls are enrolled in secondary level education for every 10 refugee boys

-- children in crisis- and conflict-affected areas are 30% less likely to complete primary school and half as likely to complete lower-secondary school
+- children in crisis- and conflict-affected areas are 30% less likely to finish primary school and half as likely to finish lower-secondary school

 We must act quickly.
 If we do not, many of these children risk never being able to access quality education and lifelong learning.

 For Canada, this means education that is: